Environment variables in Cloud Manager environment-variables

 About environment variables overview

-Environment variables offer a host of benefits to users of AEM as a Cloud Service such as the following:
+Environment variables provide several benefits for AEM as a Cloud Service users, including the following:

-• Their values can be updated at any point in time and take effect immediately without the need for any code changes or deployments.
+- Their values can be updated at any time and take effect immediately without requiring code changes or deployments.

-• They improve the security of the AEM as a Cloud Service application since they live outside of the code.
+- They improve AEM as a Cloud Service application security because they exist outside the codebase.

 Typical use cases for using environment variables include the following:

-• Using a reference when storing passwords instead of directly in the code base
+- Using a reference when storing passwords instead of storing them directly in the code base.

-• When multiple development environments exist in a program and some configuration differs from one environment to the next
+- Multiple development environments exist in a program, and some configurations differ from one environment to another.

 Add an environment variable add-variables